mosesdinakaran/magento-log/README.md

 - The logs are made in a separate file
 - This extension doesn't override any CORE Api class.

-This can be safely deployed in Production environment as its very light weight.
+This can be safely deployed in Production environment as its very lightweight.

 ### To Install